LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We introduce the concept of subpopulation structure to characterize subpopulation distribution in an interpretable manner for the first time. \item We propose a class-dimension-attribute-subpopulation structure, solving the attribute confusion of the current class-attribute-subpopulation structure. \item We propose a Subpopulation Structure Discovery with a Large Language Model (SSD-LLM) framework to uncover the underlying subpopulation structure of datasets automatically, with two elaborate prompt engineering components Criteria Initialization and Criteria Self-Refinement. \item We provide methods for Task Specific Tuning, enabling the application of the structures across a spectrum of subpopulation-related tasks, including dataset subpopulation organization, subpopulation shift, and slice discovery. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We introduce the concept of subpopulation structure to characterize subpopulation distribution in an interpretable manner for the first time. \item We propose class-dimension-attribute-subpopulation structure, reducing the attribute confusion of the current class-attribute-subpopulation structure. \item We propose Subpopulation Structure Discovery with Large Language Model (SSD-LLM) framework to uncover the underlying subpopulation structure of datasets automatically, with two elaborate prompt engineering components Criteria Initialization and Criteria Refinement. \item We provide methods for Task-specific Tuning, enabling the application of the structures across a spectrum of subpopulation-related tasks, including dataset subpopulation organization, subpopulation shift, and slice discovery. \end{itemize}